AnkitSharma-007/blogsite/README.md

     ng g c components/home

 At this point in time we will not add any code to `HomeComponent`.
-We will revisit in a later part of this workshop.
+We will revisit it in a later part of this workshop.

 # Add Router module
-We will add the `RouterModule` into [`src/app/app.module.ts`](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/app.module.ts#L7) as shown below.
+We will add the `RouterModule` into [`src/app/app.module.ts`](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/app.module.ts#L8) as shown below.

     import { RouterModule } from '@angular/router';